 As part of this wider access programme, we have been providing free, facilitator-led dementia-inclusive sessions on site at the Gallery and in the community over the last five years.
 This in-home resource is a new project to enable people with dementia and carers to enjoy art within their own home.

 This new resource has been designed as an aid for the carer/ health professional to assume the role of facilitator.
 On this page, you will find advice on how to conduct a discussion and art-making session in the comfort of your own home.
-We have also prepared three selections of artworks for you to discuss, with related practical activities:
+We have also prepared other selections of artworks for you to discuss, with related practical activities:

 The session involves two activities: a discussion, followed by a practical art session that focuses on one artwork